 Skip-gram

-For Resilient Macine Learning Integration, skip gram is used.
+For Resilient Machine Learning Integration, skip gram is used.

-The skip-gram approach means selecting a window of wordsmeans number of words in continuous order.
+The skip-gram approach means selecting a window of words, which means a number of words in continuous order.
 For this integration, a window is set to be 10.
 Now given a target word, skip-gram tries to predict the probabilities of other words appearing within this window.
 The objective is then to maximize the average log-probability.

-The skip-gram approach is good for small training dataset.
+The skip-gram approach is good for a small training dataset.
 This is good for typical Resilient users.

 Keywords

-When looking for similar incidents, all the words in the description of the new incident are sum into a sentence vector.
+When looking for similar incidents, all the words in the description of the new incident are summed into a sentence vector.
 To see which words in the new incident contribute the most to the similarity, one approach is compute the dot product of each word vector against the sentence vector of the other incident.
-The word with the highest word-sentence similarity the keyword used in the search for similar incidents.
+The word with the highest word-sentence similarity is the keyword used in the search for similar incidents.

-Assume that incident-a has been identified as a similar incident for new-incidentnd new-incident is made up of word1 and word2 as shown above.
+Assume that incident-a has been identified as a similar incident for new-incident, and new-incident is made up of word1 and word2 as shown above.
 Here the vector for word2 is closer to incident-a than word1.
 In other words, the dot product between word2 and incident-a is bigger than the one of word1.
-Therefore, word2 contribute more to the overall similarity than word1, and it can be thought as a keyword used in the search.
+Therefore, word2 contributes more to the overall similarity than word1, and it can be thought as a keyword used in the search.

 Advanced Features